scottiiiOnTheSide/Portfolio_dev/devNotes.md

 ## Portfolio Site - Development Version

+@08.
+01. 2023
+@1440 Image count issue fixed d(T-T )

+	  begin about page :D
+	  First thing, dev function for
+	  switching between div sections within wrapper
+	  on scroll

+@07.
+27. 2023
+@0955 Desktop styling added.

+@1033 Mobile landscape styling reAdded

+	  Need to fix counting issue with image counter, imageView... ✔️

+@07.
+04. 2023
+@0420 Previous two issues fixed !

+	  Image size within imageView needs to be larger for desktop
+	  - restyle info to be left aligned as well ✔️

+	  - re-add mobile, horizontal style ✔️
+	  - reduce size of info text on mobile

+@06.
+22. 2023
+@0830
+	Fixes to Implement:
+	- for ipad, portrait mode (height > 800 or so) move infoWrapper down ✔️
+	- have the main gallery display: none while imageView is open. should prevent scrolling while in landscape ✔️

+	Can begin about page ...

 @06.
 20. 2023
 @01955 Implemented fix for gallery display and imageView across all devices.
        Need to englargen imageSlidesWrapper for tablet AND